ntropy-network/ntropy-mcp/README.md

 ### Install

-First, obtain an Ntropy API key by creating an account on ntropy.com.
+First, obtain your Ntropy API key by creating an account on [ntropy.com](https://ntropy.com).
+Make sure to replace `YOUR_NTROPY_API_KEY` below with your actual api key.

 #### Run the server with uvx